 What would happen if butter and guacamole got married?
 This delicious steak topper!
 Butter, avocado, lime juice, parsley, chives, and salt are processed together until a smooth but slightly chunky consistency forms.
 You can either simply spoon on top of the cooked meat, or form into a log, chill, slice, and place on top the hot, juicy steak.

 We all know red wine goes perfectly with steak, but shallots are also a great match; the subtle flavors of onion and garlic are the ideal complement to the richness of the meat, especially filets and ribeyes.
-Dijon mustard rounds out this compound butter, with a bit of olive oil for added smoothness.
+Dijon mustard rounds out this shallot and red wine compound butter, with a bit of olive oil for added smoothness.

 Although there are several layers of flavor in this compound butter, each one supports and works beautifully with the other.
 Creamy Roquefort cheese complements the crispiness of the bacon crumbles while the shallots and chives work well with the Worcestershire sauce.
 The saltiness and umami could not be a better match for a big piece of marbled meat.